-I have an example of this with myself when I was a young therapist.
-I had been traveling for work and when I returned I was in some intense low back pain.
+For example, I experienced exactly this situation when I was a young therapist.
+I had been traveling for work, and when I returned I was having some intense low back pain.
 I knew that with a few treatments and some modification in movement that I would feel better fairly quickly.
 And that is exactly what happened.
-In 4-5 days, I was feeling much better after some much needed treatment.
-But what did I do after a week of feeling really good?
+In 4-5 days, I was feeling much better after some much-needed treatment.

+So what did I do after a week of feeling really good?
 I decided it was a good idea to go hit some golf balls at the driving range.

-The take home point is this: Don’t let a little return of symptoms keep you from the things you love.
+The take-home point is this: Don’t let a little return of symptoms keep you from the things you love.
 If it was fixed before, it can be fixed again.

 Sometimes a fire is not always out just because there aren’t flames.
 Fortunately, if you can address your symptoms quickly, they should resolve quickly.

 Request a call with one of our Austin-area physical therapists if your injury has started to hurt again.
 We can get you back you to doing the things you love.